numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

-Furthermore, for algorithms that are invariant under certain transformations of the function value (for example under order-preserving transformations, as comparison-based algorithms like DE, ES, PSO ), fixed-target measures become invariant under these transformations by transformation of the target values while fixed-budget measures require the transformation of all resulting data.
+Furthermore, for algorithms that are invariant under certain transformations of the function value (for example under order-preserving transformations, as comparison-based algorithms like DE, ES, PSO [AUG2009Giens]_), fixed-target measures become invariant under these transformations by transformation of the target values while fixed-budget measures require the transformation of all resulting data.

-..
-Tea: We should add references to DE, ES and PSO.
-   This last paragraph should be reformulated a bit to make it more clear.

-..
-Dimo: TODO: cite Giens paper here

 Missing Values
 ---------------

 We collect runtimes to reach targets.
 However not all runs successfully reach a target, see for instance Figure :ref:`fig:HorizontalvsVertical`.
-In this case the runtime  is undefined and we collect the maximal number of function evaluations of the corresponding run.
+In this case, the runtime  is undefined and we collect the maximal number of function evaluations of the corresponding run.
 This is a lower bound on the (non-observed) runtime to reach the target.

 ..
 Anne: @Niko check.